cooolgamer/Custom-Homemenu-3DS/README.md

 * On the Mod HomeMenu script, select "install", select "HomeMenu_edited.cia" and unlock permissions
 * It will ask to create a NAND backup, select "yes" and wait
 * When finished, press A and start, the custom homemenu is installed!
-## Luma Redshift method
+## Luma Redshift method (recommended but no fast boot)
 * Make sure that game patching is enabled on your luma config (if not, hold select while booting and check (x) "Enable game patching" then press start.)
 * Download the "For luma Redshift" archive and uncompress it
 * Chose your console region and copy/paste the "luma" folder on the root of your SDcard.
 Enjoy!
-# How to uninstall?
+# How to uninstall ?
+(Cia method)
 * Launch godmode9
 * Again, press HOME, go to scripts and select "Mod_HomeMenu"
-* Instead of select "install", select "restore" and follow instructions
+* Instead of select "install", select "restore" and follow instructions.
 * Done!
 It's now uninstalled and you can boot on original Firmware!
+# How to uninstall ?
+(Luma redshift method)
+* Simply remove the folder you copied in luma/titles (the one with the 00040030(numbers corresponding to your region).
 # Need help?
 Or just want to see my other projects?
 Join my discord server for help/report bugs or chat! https://discord.gg/hKgeSYqcsC
 # Known issues